Federal Crime of Medicaid Fraud – 18 U.S.C. § 1347

 Medicare fraud generally occurs in nursing homes, hospitals, residential facilities, and other healthcare provider facilities.
 Medicare fraud charges arise when these healthcare providers bill Medicare for supplies and services that were never needed, received, or provided.

 In a charge for Medicare fraud, the prosecution must prove beyond a reasonable doubt that there was an actual intent to deceive.
 Our duty to you as our client is to refute the evidence presented against you and assert any defenses applicable to your specific case.

 Our law firm has the experience, knowledge, and skill that equip us to efficiently and competently defend you in a charge of Medicare fraud.
 Due to the severity of the penalties that result from a Medicare fraud conviction, it is important that you contact an experienced defense lawyer to get on your case.

 Various Types of Scams

 Sometimes it takes them a long time to do it.
-There's all kinds of different scams going on out there and it's just a matter of time before the government swings around puts their eyes on someone who's making a lot of money related to the government and taking that money and putting it in pockets that it should not be in.
+There are all kinds of different scams going on out there, and it's just a matter of time before the government swings around put its eyes on someone who's making a lot of money related to the government and taking that money and putting it in pockets that it should not be in.

 What I do is sit down with you and figure out exactly what we can do to put you in the best possible position.
-That means you being honest with me.
-Telling me what part you may have played in any type of Medicaid, Medicare of health care fraud and maybe they don't have right story.
+That means you are being honest with me.
+Tell me what part you may have played in any type of Medicaid or Medicare healthcare fraud, and maybe they don't have the right story.
 Maybe they have half the story.